krussll/etsysimplicity/_posts/2020-11-09-how-to-ask-for-a-review-on-etsy.md

 ---
 layout: post
-title:  "How to ask for a review on Etsy | A helpful guide"
+title:  "How to ask for a review on Etsy | A Helpful Guide With Examples"
 categories: [ how-to, reviews ]
 author: reece
 image: assets/images/post-banners/how-to-ask-for-a-review-on-etsy.jpg
 featured: true
-description: "Reviews are hugely important for Etsy stores.
+description: "Get more Etsy reviews using our example email templates.
+Reviews are hugely important for Etsy stores.
 Read our guide on how to get more reviews for your store and build more sales today!"
 ---

 How do you ask for reviews on Etsy? **Sellers are allowed to request reviews from customers who have purchased.
 The only restriction is that they cannot incentivise a buyer to leave a review through coupons or offers.
 It’s best to lead with why a buyer should leave a review, focusing on benefits to them, and other buyers, as opposed to you the store owner.**